Entropic trust region for densest crystallographic symmetry group packings: Additional plane group packings

 \subsection{$p2$-packing of regular enneagon}

-Additionally, we applied the entropic trust region to the densest $p2$-packing of regular enneagon.
-Although theoretical optimal packing is unknown, the densest packing of regular enneagons with the $p2$ plane group symmetry, introduced in section \cref{sec:proofofconcept}, was reported $0.901030078420934$ in \cite{de2011}.
-The density of the output configuration shown \cref{fig:p6mtrianglefinal} is $\rho \left(\mathcal{K}_{p2} \right)=0.901030017272363$.
+Additionally, we applied the entropic trust region to the densest $p2$-packing of a regular enneagon.
+Although theoretical optimal packing is unknown, the densest packing of regular enneagons with the $p2$ plane group symmetry, introduced in section \cref{sec:proofofconcept}, was reported $0.90103007842093$ in \cite{de2011}.
+The density of the output configuration shown \cref{fig:p6mtrianglefinal} (bottom right) is $\rho \left(\mathcal{K}_{p2} \right)=0.901030017272363$.